YourAverageLink/ssgz/README.md

 ## Features / In-Game Usage

-While in gz, pressing Z and C simultaneously on the Nunchuck will open up a Practice Menu, with some submenus:
+While in gz, pressing Z and C simultaneously on the Nunchuck will open up a Practice Menu, with some submenus.
+A description of each menu item is visible on the bottom of the screen, along with basic control info.

 ### Display Menu